Have you ever heard of the Romeo and Juliet law?

 Statutory rape falls under Arizona’s sexual abuse and molestation laws.
 Arizona divides the various charges into several categories, based on the difference in age between the two parties and the type of sexual activity that occurred.

 Below is an overview of the criminal charges defendants might incur.

 Sexual Conduct with a Minor

 Sexual conduct with a minor is a crime that involves sexual intercourse or oral sexual contact between two parties; one party must be younger than 18, and a defendant of any age.

 It also includes sexual intercourse or oral sexual contact between a minor who is 15, 16, or 17 and a defendant who is 19 or older (unless the defendant is still in high school), and who is at least two years older than the defendant.

 Molestation of a Child

-Arizona defines molestation of a child as sexual contact without penetration between a minor who is 14 or younger and a defendant of any age.
+Molestation of a child in Arizona is sexual contact without penetration between a minor who is 14 or younger and a defendant of any age.

 Under Arizona law, sexual abuse is when there is consensual sexual contact between a minor 14 or younger and a defendant of any age.
 This sexual contact might only include the touching of a female’s breast.

 What Are the Penalties for Statutory Rape in Arizona?

 Sexual conduct with a minor, molestation of a child, and sexual abuse are all felony charges in Arizona.

 Penalties for a felony conviction will vary and could include prison time, fines, or both.
 It also requires that the perpetrator be labeled as a sex offender, appearing on the sex offender registry for the remainder of their life.
 Typically, the younger the minor is, the harsher the punishment will be.

 Increased penalties will apply to defendants with prior convictions.
 Increased penalties may also apply for defendants who were in a position of power: this includes clergymen, a teacher, or a coach.